PandaBunnyTech/CryBabyToSearchNinja/README.md

 # Search Ninja's Site List
 Web site |	Usage
 -------- | --------
-translate.google.com | If your have trouble rephrasing.
+translate.google.com | If you have trouble rephrasing.
 Use this to translate from your mother tongue to English. youtube.com  |	Videos.
 Duh ! wikipedia.com  | 	A free encyclopedia.
 Use this to verify websites URL when you are not sure. github.com/search | Open source projects with code.
 Awesome lists.